XXNLP/O-MRE/README.md

 ------------------------------------------------------------------
 7. Note
 ------------------------------------------------------------------
-There are still some imperfections in the code.
-We will continue to update it later
+Please be aware that this repository is still under maintenance.
+We will release a more polished and formal version as soon as possible.